dvgis/dc-sdk-docs/src/introduction/README.md

 DC.use(DcCore) // install core package
 DC.use(DcChart) // install chart package
 DC.use(DcMapv) // install mapv package
+//The above code is not needed when using CDN method, it will be installed automatically.
 DC.ready(() => {
   let viewer = new DC.Viewer('viewer-container')
 })